 Report: 11 Sustainable Aviation Trends for 2023

-Our new trends report looks at how and why the battle for climate action is expected to grow more heated this year.
+Our new Sustainable Aviation 2023 Trends report looks at how and why the battle for climate action is expected to grow more heated this year.
 There’s reason for both hope and concern.
-Explore 11 sustainable aviation trends for 2023.

 With environmental campaigners seeing overconsumption as a root cause of global warming and perceiving air travel as a symbol of so-called ‘luxury emissions’, we expect to see climate activists increase the pressure on the industry in 2023.